-I hope the first few weeks of 2020 has been off to a fantastic start.
+I hope the first few weeks of the New Year have been off to a fantastic start.
 I am so excited for the start of a new decade!
 Every year around this time, I take some time to reflect on what I would like to accomplish in the coming year and beyond.

 Let's talk about New Year's RESOLUTIONS